HST Primer: Optical Performance, Guiding Performance, and Observing Efficiency

 Because each SI has unique characteristics, the actual encircled energy is instrument-dependent and may vary with observing strategy.
 The HST Instrument Handbooks should be consulted for instrument-specific point spread function (PSF) characteristics over various wavelength ranges.
-The Tiny Tim software tool, developed at STScI by John Krist with support from Richard Hook at the ST-ECF, can be used to simulate the PSFs of several HST instruments.
+Previously, the Tiny Tim software tool, developed at STScI by John Krist with support from Richard Hook at the ST-ECF, was used to simulate the PSFs of several HST instruments.
 It is available for download from the Tiny Tim web page.
-PSFs generated by Tiny Tim are coarse matches to observed PSFs because of transient focus changes in HST and other effects.
-As a result, for many types of data analysis, PSF subtraction using Tiny Tim models is inadequate.
+However, it is now unsupported.
+Details regarding parameters, products, and performance, are documented and provided for users as a courtesy.

 HST Guiding Performance

 HST’s Pointing Control System (PCS) has two guiding modes available.
 The default guide mode uses Fine Guidance Sensors (FGSs) that maintain high precision pointing control by using guide stars to actively control the telescope pointing.
 However, the telescope pointing can also be controlled using the rate-sensing gyroscopes.

 FGS - Dual Guide Star Acquisitions